How to Choose the Right Suction Power for Pet Hair in Your Car

 • Consider those nooks and crannies: Pet hair loves to hide.

-• A good car vacuum needs attachments and strong static pressure to get into those tight seams and crevices where fur likes to lodge itself Fanttik.
-My first car vacuum had one nozzle and it was useless for anything but the open floor.
+A good car vacuum needs attachments and strong static pressure to get into those tight seams and crevices where fur likes to lodge itself Fanttik.
+A single-nozzle vacuum is useless for anything but the open floor.

 • The $50 version often isn't enough: While you can find vacuums for under $50, they rarely have the sustained power needed for embedded pet hair.